joaomelo/hot-collection/README.md

 // every authentication state change with the user auth.subscribe(user => {
   if (!user) {
-    // without options, connect will simply
+    // disconnect will reset the
-    // reset the HotCollection data items to [] teamsCollection.connect();
+    // HotCollection data items to []
+    teamsCollection.disconnect();
   } else {
     // ignites a new connection
     // with proper user query